Thann/docker-rsync/README.md

 ## rsync-server

-A `rsyncd`/`sshd` server in Docker.
+A `rsyncd` server/client in Docker.
 You know, for moving files.

 ### quickstart

-Start a server (both `sshd` and `rsyncd` are supported)
+Start a server

 ```
 $ docker run \
     --name rsync-server \ # Name it
     -p 8000:873 \ # rsyncd port
-    -p 9000:22 \ # sshd port
     -e USERNAME=user \ # rsync username
-    -e PASSWORD=pass \ # rsync/ssh password
+    -e PASSWORD=pass \ # rsync password
-    -v /your/public.key:/root/.ssh/authorized_keys \ # your public key
-    axiom/rsync-server
+    thann/rsync
 ```

 **Warning** If you are exposing services to the internet be sure to change the default password from `pass` by settings the environmental variable `PASSWORD`.

 #### `rsyncd`

-Please note that `/volume` is the `rsync` volume pointing to `/data`.
+Please note that `data` is the `rsync` volume pointing to `/data`.
 The data will be at `/data` in the container.
-Use the `VOLUME` parameter to change the destination path in the container.
-Even when changing `VOLUME`, you will still `rsync` to `/volume`. **It is recommended that you always change the default password of `pass` by setting the `PASSWORD` environmental variable, even if you are using key authentication.**
+Use the `VOLUME` parameter to change the volume **name** in rsync.
+Even when changing `VOLUME`, you will still `rsync` to `/data`. **It is recommended that you always change the default password of `pass` by setting the `PASSWORD` environmental variable, even if you are using key authentication.**

 ```
-$ rsync -av /your/folder/ rsync://user@localhost:8000/volume
+$ rsync -av /your/folder/ rsync://user@localhost:8000/data
 Password: pass
 sending incremental file list
 ./